joedski/musings/Vue General/Using Functional Reactive Streams in Vue.md

     - Not much of a problem, though, because apparently you can specify a handler function inline, [so you can do this](https://jsfiddle.net/7jxL0fyu/):
         - `<foo @some-event="(foo, bar) => $streams.thingy([foo, bar])" />`
 - Streams aren't pervasive: Instead of streams being the primary data management system ala Cycle.js, they're shoved into a box, albeit a box that handles all the component's event and state processing.
-    - However, you can at least pass the sinks out via `this.$sinks`.
+    - However, you can at least pass the sinks out via `this.$streams.$sinks`.
     - I suppose this could be circumvented by just having `stream.$watch` check if the target value is another stream and just subscribe to its values.
 Flyd does have an `isStream()` utility.
     - Updates then still only come out via the Sinks, which is fine.